geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Some months elapsed.
 At length the tidings came
 Of Poictiers glorious field, and Edward's fame;*
-Can nobler deeds the daring bard engage ?
+Can nobler deeds the daring bard engage?
-Or brighter virtues grace a future age ?
+Or brighter virtues grace a future age?

 * From the commencement of English history, there is no prince, except Alfred, on whose character and exploits the memory dwells with so much